Huotes/CommitMaker/README.md

 Chuck Norris roundhouse kicks don't really kill people.
 They wipe out their entire existence from the space-time continuum.

 Chuck Norris is the only human being to display the Heisenberg uncertainty principle - you can never know both exactly where and how quickly he will roundhouse-kick you in the face.

+When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.